Fluberg Municipality: Geography

 It encompassed both sides of the northern part of the large lake Randsfjorden.
-Nordre Land Municipality was located to the north, Snertingdal Municipality was located to the northeast, Vardal Municipality was located to the east, Søndre Land Municipality was located to the south, and Sør-Aurdal Municipality was located to the west.
+Nordre Land Municipality was to the north, Snertingdal Municipality was to the northeast, Vardal Municipality was located to the east, Søndre Land Municipality was to the south, and Sør-Aurdal Municipality was to the west.

 The highest point in the municipality was the 860.42 m tall mountain Vesle Skjellingshovde, a tripoint on the border of Fluberg Municipality, Sør-Aurdal Municipality, and Nordre Land Municipality.

 Government

 While it existed, Fluberg Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Eidsivating Court of Appeal.

 Municipal council

-The municipal council (Herredsstyre) of Fluberg Municipality was made up of 17 representatives that were elected to four year terms.
+The municipal council (Herredsstyre) of Fluberg Municipality was made up of 17 representatives that were elected to four-year terms.
 The tables below show the historical composition of the council by political party.